ankowals/saf/README.md

 In this way we can pass same instance of ctx between steps and modules.
 With this approach we can use methods defined for objects available in ctx variable.
 BaseSteps class define a set of helpers modules to make writing new step defs much easier.
 They are called as below Macro, StepCore, PageCore, SqlCore, Storage, FileCore, ExecutorCore, PdfCore, SshCore, WinRMCore.
 They contain a set of methods that can be used to do common things in steps like creating files, evaluating macros, reading environment configuration, evaluating templates, attaching files to the report etc.

+Please note that BaseSteps class can also be used for new models preparation.

 For example lets have a look at 2 steps below